rshost/embeddedHtmlGalley/README.md

 This is an unofficial OJS plugin forked from the [Inline HTML Galley plugin](https://github.com/ulsdevteam/inlineHtmlGalley).

-This plugin presents the HTML-Article inside the normal article page within the website's theme.
+This plugin presents the HTML Article inside the normal article page within the website's theme.

 Some things were added:

 * 'Read full version' button on the article page
 * display of the full theme and the article details
 * the html view page has a link back to the article page
-* the plugin extracts the style in the `head` of the galley (if present) and uses it to display the page.
+* the plugin extracts the style from the `head` of the galley (if present) and uses it to display the page.
 * there is also a file '/style/htmlGalley.css' which can be used to style tables etc.
 * on the article details page, the title and subtitle of the ojs metadata are displayed, and not those of the galley file